imnujf/universities_researcher_parser/README.md

 # universities_researcher_parser
-Extracting researchers' information from some universities in China.
+Extracting researchers' information from some universities offcial website in China.